justryanw/bevy-flake-template/README.md

 nix develop -c $SHELL # Enter dev shell (if you dont have nom installed) nom build .#dev # Nice build output ( can be skipped ) nix run .#dev
+# Or use alias for nom build and run
+rundev
 ```

 or enter dev environment and build using Cargo.